pqvst/hello/about.md

 ## My Setup

-I use a MacBook Pro (15-inch, 2018) running macOS Catalina (Version 10.15.7).
+I use a MacBook Pro (15-inch, 2018) running macOS Monterey (Version 12.6.4).
 It gets the job done, but I've also had quite a lot of repairs.
 See my [My MacBook Pro had over 10,000 USD in repairs](/2021/08/24/my-macbook-pro/) blog post.

 For Windows-only development work (and the [occasional game](/2021/10/02/running-rct-deluxe-in-parallels-on-mac/)) I use Parallels on macOS to run both Windows 10 and 11 (for testing).
 I'll also occasionally install a version of Windows 7 when I need to test installers or drivers.